-You can set the logging utility to output log messages to both the console and to a file by specifying the console handler and the file handler, separated by a comma, as shown in Example 13 on page 53.
+You can set the logging utility to output log messages to both the console and to a file by specifying the console handler and the file handler, separated by a comma, as shown in Example 13.

 Example 13.
 Configuring Both Console Logging and File Logging handlers= java.util.logging.FileHandler, java.util.logging.ConsoleHandler